hcimtwb/Learnings/README.md

 # Developer Log
 I will spend 1000 days to code
 I am a rare soul who spent 10 years in non-tech industry and got a SWE position at a Big Tech company.
 My goal is to share all the lessons learnt through my journey.
+Celeration day:
+- Completed coding shitty projects and learnt about X, Y, Z
+- The top 5 voices are: Indie Hackers, Y, and Z

 ## Dev logs
 - 3/11/2025: Mindset